yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/key_concepts/api_mgmt_orgs_roles.md

 * APIs that have been registered in that API owner organization.
 * Other APIs that the API owner organization has been given authorization for by the API administrator.

-The following diagram shows where the API Management user roles fit into the API management architecture.
+The following diagram shows where the API management user roles fit into the API management architecture.

 ![API management user roles](/Images/docbook/images/api_mgmt/api_mgmt_architecture_roles.png)